iiab/iiab/roles/maps/README.md

 ## Testing

 If you are installing IIAB Maps for testing purposes (QA, CI, etc), there are "ultra-small" maps that you can install.
-These are too small for useful map browsing, but usable enough for QA testers.
+These are too small[*] for useful map browsing, but still usable enough for QA testers.

+[*] Grand total disk usage is [~63M instead of the ~297M delivered by default_vars.yml](https://github.com/iiab/iiab/pull/4324), as of March 2026.

    ```
    maps_ne6_zoom: ci